Best Travel Insurance Thailand 2023 — Cover Your Bangkok, Phuket, or Chiang Mai Trip

 Estimated average cost of a travel insurance plan:

-If you have a preference for very extensive coverage for medical expenses in the situation that you or your travel companions get diagnosed with COVID-19, Singlife’s Prestige plan will give you the highest coverage limit of $5,000,000.
+If you have a preference for a more extensive coverage for medical expenses in the situation that you or your travel companions get diagnosed with COVID-19, Singlife’s Travel Lite plan will give you the highest coverage limit of $250,000 among the above 6 plans.

-More cost-efficient options would be Etiqa, FWD and Starr as they offer more affordable premiums.
-Despite offering lower premiums than Singlife, Starr and Allianz, the medical expenses coverage by Etiqa is quite comprehensive with a hefty maximum limit of $1,000,000, which is decent considering that there are others like AIG with a maximum claim benefit of up to only $100,000.
-Singlife, Allianz and Starr also provide higher coverage of up to $20,000 and $15,000 respectively, for trip cancellation in the event you’re down with COVID-19.
+More cost-efficient options would be FWD, Bubblegum and Starr as they offer more affordable premiums.
+Despite offering lower premiums than Allianz and AIG, the medical expenses coverage by Starr’s most basic plan is quite comprehensive with a generous limit of $200,000, which is decent considering that there are others with a maximum claim benefit of up to only $100,000.

 Frequently Asked Questions